Invariance Properties of Controlled Stochastic Nonlinear Systems under Information Constraints: Introduction

 \section{Introduction}

-This paper studies the following problem: Given a stochastic nonlinear system controlled over a communication channel, what is the largest class of such channels so that there exist coding and control policies leading to stochastic stability?
+Consider the following problem: Given a stochastic nonlinear system controlled over a communication channel, what is the largest class of such channels so that there exist coding and control policies leading to (some form of) stochastic stability?
+Various versions of this problem have been studied extensively for (possibly stochastic) linear systems and {\it deterministic} nonlinear systems.

-Such a problem has been studied extensively for deterministic nonlinear systems: For such systems, invariance entropy \cite{CKa} measures the smallest average data rate of a noiseless channel above which a compact subset $Q$ of the state space can be rendered invariant by a controller receiving its state information through this channel.
-The essence of the idea behind this concept is the following: If the controller has $n$ bits of information available, it can distinguish at most $2^n$ different states, hence generate at most $2^n$ different control inputs.
+For deterministic nonlinear systems, invariance entropy \cite{CKa} measures the smallest average data rate of a noiseless channel above which a compact subset $Q$ of the state space can be made invariant by a controller receiving its state information through this channel.
+The essence of the idea behind this concept is as follows: If the controller has $n$ bits of information available, it can distinguish at most $2^n$ different states, hence generate at most $2^n$ different control inputs.
 Consequently, the number of control inputs needed to achieve the control objective (on a finite time interval) is a measure for the necessary information.
 The definition of invariance entropy thus reads

 where $r_{\inv}(\tau,Q)$ is the minimal number of control inputs needed to achieve invariance of $Q$ on the time interval $[0,\tau]$ for arbitrary initial states in $Q$.
 It is relatively immediate to observe that the growth rate of $r_{\inv}(\tau,Q)$ is directly related to the rate of volume expansion for subsets of $Q$ under the evolution of the system.
 Indeed, the faster volume is expanded, the more coding regions, and hence different control inputs, are necessary to keep the whole volume inside $Q$.
 Since for every reasonable stabilization objective it is necessary to keep certain volumes bounded (or even shrink them to zero), the same ideas as used in the definition of invariance entropy should work universally for stabilization over discrete channels.
 This intuition was rigorously verified in a number of publications, including \cite{Col,CKa,CKN,DKa,Kaw,KDe}.